asvd/helios-kernel/README.md

 module head, and is mostly intended to work with relative paths, `kernel.require()` only accepts specifying the absolute path.
 For a web environment you may start it with the slash `/` which will stand for the domain root.
-To load a romete module, provide the full URL starting with a protocol (`http://...`).
+To load a remote module, provide the full URL starting with a protocol (`http://...`).
 You may also provide an array of paths to load several modules at once.